PX4/PX4-user_guide/en/flight_modes/position_mc.md

 <span id="MPC_LAND_ALT2"></span>[MPC_LAND_ALT2](../advanced_config/parameter_reference.md#MPC_LAND_ALT2) | Altitude for second phase of slow landing.
 In this phase maximum horizontal velocity is limited to [MPC_LAND_VEL_XY](#MPC_LAND_VEL_XY).
 Default 5m.
 <span id="RCX_DZ"></span>`RCX_DZ` | RC dead zone for channel X. The value of X for throttle will depend on the value of [RC_MAP_THROTTLE](../advanced_config/parameter_reference.md#RC_MAP_THROTTLE).
 For example, if the throttle is channel 4 then  [RC4_DZ](../advanced_config/parameter_reference.md#RC4_DZ) specifies the deadzone.
 <span id="MPC_xxx"></span>`MPC_XXXX` | Most of the MPC_xxx parameters affect flight behaviour in this mode (at least to some extent).
 For example, [MPC_THR_HOVER](../advanced_config/parameter_reference.md#MPC_THR_HOVER) defines the thrust at which a vehicle will hover.

+## Additional Information

+### Position Loss/Safety

+Position mode is dependent on having an acceptable position estimate.
+If the estimate falls below acceptable levels, for example due to GPS loss, this may trigger a [Position (GPS) Loss Failsafe](../config/safety.md#position-gps-loss-failsafe).
+Depending on configuration, whether you have a remote control, and whether there is an adequate altitude estimate, PX4 may switch to altitude mode, manual mode, land mode or terminate.